 Unclassified graduate students are expected to complete courses and to maintain the minimum grade point average of 3.0.
-If, after 9 semester hours of graduate level courses, an unclassified graduate student has a grade point average for these courses below 3.0, the student's performance will be reviewed by Graduate Records, and action may be taken to drop the student from the Graduate School.
+If, after 9 semester hours of graduate level courses, an unclassified

 DOCTORAL PROGRAMS

 The School of Education offers a Doctor of Education (EdD) in Educational Leadership.
 Specific information about admissions, course of study, and the degree completion can be found at www.siue.edu/edd.